ppy/osu-wiki/wiki/Gameplay/Game_modifier/Easy_(lazer)/en.md

 - **Extra Lives** (0–10, default: 2): The number of extra lives when starting a beatmap.

-Changing the number of extra lives will cause your scores to **unranked**.
+Changing the number of extra lives will cause your scores to be **unranked**.

 *Note that this setting is only available in osu!, osu!catch and osu!mania.
 In osu!taiko, this mod cannot be customised.*